GauravPandeyLab/NeTFactor/README.md

 # NeTFactor
-NeTFactor is an R code that tries to identify transcription factors (TFs) (or regulators in a generic network) that are most likely regulating a given set of biomarkers.
+NeTFactor is an R package for identifying transcription factors (TFs) (or regulators in a generic network) that are most likely regulating a given set of biomarkers.
 In the most ideal scenario, NeTFactor uses a computationally inferred context-specific gene regulatory network and applies statistical and optimization methods to this network to identify a sparse set of regulator TFs.
 For more info please see [1] and cite if you use NeTFactor.